michael-haerle/pokemon_go/README.md

 ### Steps to Reproduce:
-- Download the csv's found in the git repository, the wrangle.py file, and the final_notebook.ipynb.
+- Download the csv's found in the git repository, wrangle.py, explore.py, and the final_notebook.ipynb.
 - Then run the final_notebook.

 ***